lookit/lookit-docs/docs/source/researchers-set-study-fields.rst

 Short description
 =============================

 Describe what happens during your study here (1-3 sentences).
 This text is shown on the main studies page (under your thumbnail image and title).
 This should give families a concrete idea of what they will be doing - e.g., reading a story together and answering questions, watching a short video, playing a game about numbers.
+If you are running a scheduled study, make sure to include a description of how they will sign up and access the study session.

 .. _purpose: